 If you’re the type who thinks that running a razor sharp blade over your throat in the morning sounds like a great way to wake yourself up, read on.
-Shaving with a straight razor is an alluring practice – something that connects you to generations of men who scratch built the modern world with blood, sweat, and tears.
-It’s a powerful connection to the past and offers today’s bearded masses a hefty challenge – pick me up and use me if you dare.
+Shaving with a straight razor is an alluring practice.
+It’s something that connects you to generations of men who scratch built the modern world with blood, sweat, and tears.
+It’s a powerful connection to the past.
+The straight razor offers today’s bearded masses a hefty challenge – pick me up and use me if you dare.

-Aside from their old-school cool factor, straight razors give you a better and more comfortable shave than those overpriced grocery store multi-blade razors.
-And, there is a something special in the ritual of performing a good shave the classic way that you just won’t get from the modern shaving experience.
+Aside from their old-school cool factor, straight razors give you a better and more comfortable shave.
+With practice they work way better than those overpriced grocery store multi-blade razors.
+And, there is a something special in the ritual of a good shave the classic way.
+Simply put, you just won’t get from that modern shaving experience.

 Choosing the Right Straight Razor

-Learning how to use a straight razor is something that takes a little time, but starting with the right blade makes a huge difference.
-What’s more, a good blade can be handed down to your children and on again to theirs.
+Learning how to use a straight razor is something that takes a little time.
+But, starting with the right blade makes a huge difference.
+What’s more, you can hand down a good blade to your children and on again to theirs.
+Try that with a used box of Mach III’s.
 Let’s step back for a moment and take a look at some features you’ll find in a good blade.
 And then we’ll walk you through a selection of our favorites.

-The blade of your straight razor will be measured in eighths of an inch, from the spine to the cutting edge.
+The blade of your straight razor will be measured in eighths of an inch.
+Top to bottom, from the spine to the cutting edge.
+Not lengthwise.
 An 8/8” razor is an inch wide from spine to edge.
 Which size you choose is up to you, but beginners will usually have most success with a properly honed ⅝” blade.

 Feel free to choose a wider blade, but be warned – if you do, you might hit a few snags.
 Wider blades are heavier, and while this is great for powering through facial hair the thickness of steel wire, it offers less feedback.
 It is also harder to see what you are doing while you are sculpting those sideburns, and shaving your top lip with a wide blade is not for the faint-hearted.